 Lancaster Schools provides computer/technology access to all students.
 Whether it is one-to-one technology or other shared technology devices, students have the technology available for their educational needs that are provided by the district.
 On some occasions, teachers may authorize the use of cell phones, watches or other student-owned technology/communication devices for educational purposes.
-Absent teacher authorization, students are not allowed to have use of their personal technology/communication devices during the academic day with the exception that high school students may use their personal technology/communication devices are not to be accessed by students anywhere in the building during the school day (defined as the beginning of the 1st hour and the end of the 8th hour) with the exception of lunch period and teacher approved educational activities.
+Absent teacher authorization, students are not allowed to have use of their personal technology/communication devices during the academic day with the exception that high school students may use their personal technology/communication devices during the designated school lunch period.
+This means that student technology/communication devices are not to be accessed by students anywhere in the building during the school day (defined as the beginning of the 1st hour and the end of the 8th hour) with the exception of lunch period and teacher approved educational activities.
 Additionally, technology/communication devices that ring, vibrate or otherwise cause a disturbance will be considered a violation of this policy.
 Policy enforcement will be as follows: